 2. Jonathan Park Audio Adventures

 Each of the 8 packs in this series includes over five hours of action-packed entertainment following Jonathan Park, his sister Katie, and his parents through daring situations.
 The scientific and historical discoveries the family makes always bring opportunities for the characters to talk about the world from a biblical perspective and how God’s Word relates to our everyday lives.
-They also give good prompts that kids can really use when talking to friends, teachers, or others about their faith and why they believe what they believe.
+They also give good prompts that kids can really use when talking to friends, teachers, or others about their faith.

 4. Case For Christ For Kids